was111607/leb-full/docs/_build/html/_sources/configure/upload_test.rst.txt

    **Incomplete Upload Test Form**

-* Enter your email and your test token.
+* Enter your email (**disabled for the beta test**) and your test token.
 Click the "start test" button to begin the test, it will automatically complete to a successful or erroneous state.
 Each step of the test displays an estimated time to complete, although the actual times will also vary depending on your geographical location.

   * 100 test short-read files, intended for performing download and upload speed tests, are downloaded.
   * A pair of downloaded short-read files are prepared and assembled to be uploaded to Central EnteroBase to verify the correctness of these functionalities.